box/developer.box.com/guides/integration-mappings/teams-mappings/index.md

 <Message info>

 The developer token is valid for 60 minutes.
-After that time you need to generate it again.
+After that time, you need to generate it again.

 </Message>